Dryland dog sledding and dryland

 precious time that you have with them.

-Kiana's Leave it to Beaver SDO RN (aka Beaver) is an awesome and very experienced eleven year old Siberian Husky who became a permanent part of Maryland Sled Dog Adventures LLC
+Kiana's Leave it to Beaver SDO RN (aka Beaver) is an awesome and very experienced twelve year old Siberian Husky who became a permanent part of Maryland Sled Dog Adventures LLC

 after the 2012- 2013 season.
 Beaver's SDO title is the highest recognition a sled dog can receive for achievement in running or racing from the Siberian Husky Club of America.
 Beaver (pedigree) is very versatile and can run anywhere including in lead.
 If you aren't petting Beaver enough, he'll gently remind you to pet him.

-Kiana's Vale CGC, RN, SD is a very accomplished nine year old female Siberian Husky.
+Kiana's Vale CGC, RN, SD is a very accomplished ten year old female Siberian Husky.
 As with Beaver and Acadia, Vale is from Kiana

 Siberians, a Siberian husky breeder in New

 Huskies.
 Vale (pedigree) is an amazing command trained lead dog.
 Vale can frequently be spotted leading the team down the trail.
 Vale had puppies fall of 2016l and both Vale and her puppy, Casco, have returned home.

 Kelim's Lumos is an eleven year old male Siberian Husky.
 Lumos joined Maryland Sled Dog Adventures LLC from Fort Illio kennels in Lexington, Maine in December 2014.
 Lumos was bred by Kelim Siberians in New Hampshire.
 Lumos has experience running on 30 mile, 60 mile, and 250 mile race teams.
 Lumos is a super awesome tank dog whose tug is always tight.
 Lumos (pedigree) primarily runs in the point, swing, and wheel positions with Maryland Sled Dog Adventures LLC.
 Lumos loves food!